rabbah/nimbella-cli/doc/README.md

 See [Project watching](#project-watching-for-incremental-deployment) for an example of how to use this command for incremental deployment which facilitates faster project development.

-<h3 id="3-entity-management-commands">3 Entity management commands</h3>
+### 3 Entity management commands

 The `action`, `activation`, `namespace`, `package`, `route`, `rule` and `trigger` commands each manage the corresponding type of entity.

-If you’re an [Apache OpenWhisk](https://openwhisk.apache.org) developer, see [Entity Management commands in nim vs. wsk](#entity-management-commands-in-nim-vs-wsk) for a comparison of entity management commands.
+If you’re an [Apache OpenWhisk](https://openwhisk.apache.org) developer, see [Entity Management commands in nim vs. wsk](#entity-management-commands-in-nim-vs.-wsk) for a comparison of entity management commands.

-<h3 id="4-supporting-commands">4 Supporting commands</h3>
+### 4 Supporting commands

 The `doc`, `help`, `info` and `update` commands provide the following supporting services: